Olympic-class ocean liner: Britannic

 The third of the Olympic-class trio, Britannic was ordered in 1911 and launched on 26 February 1914 at the Harland and Wolff shipyard in Belfast and fitting out began.
 In August 1914, before Britannic could commence transatlantic service between New York and Southampton, World War I began.
 Immediately, all shipyards with Admiralty contracts were given top priority to use available raw materials.
-All civil contracts (including Britannic) were slowed down.
+All civil contracts, including Britannic fitting out were slowed down.

 On 13 November 1915, Britannic was requisitioned as a hospital ship from her storage location at Belfast.
 Repainted white and from bow to stern with large red crosses and a horizontal green stripe, she was renamed HMHS (His Majesty's Hospital Ship) Britannic.